pyne/pyne/docs/theorymanual/source_sampling.rst

 equally.
 Within each mesh volume element, a normalized PDF is created on the basis of source densities at each energy.

-The method for uniformly sampling within a mesh volume element of Cartesian mesh is straightforward.
+The method for uniformly sampling within a voxel/sub-voxel of Cartesian mesh is straightforward.
 A vertex of the hexahedron (:math:`O`) is chosen and three vectors are created: :math:`\vec{x}`, :math:`\vec{y}`, and :math:`\vec{z}`.
 Each vector points to an adjacent vertex (in the x, y, z, direction